College of Health and Human Services

 Students accepted into the Health Information Administration Program typically begin the course of study in the fall semester.
 The curriculum consists of general-education courses, technical courses in health information technology, and clinical experience in health care facilities at a location convenient for the student.
 For those students who already hold a prior degree in Health Information Technology, those students can begin the program anytime in the fall or spring semesters.

 Location of Clinical Sites

 The program generally utilizes all hospitals within the counties that Indiana University Northwest serves.
-For distance students, not living within these areas, appropriate arrangements will be made with program Clinical Coordinator to accommodate a clinical placement at a facility convenient to their home or work.
+For distance students, not living within these areas, appropriate arrangements can be made with the program Clinical Coordinator to accommodate a clinical placement at a facility convenient to their home or work.
 Additional nonacute care facilities can also be utilized.
 The student is responsible for his/her own transportation to these clinical sites.